Prag8855/aab/content/guides/public-transit.md

 ## Step 2: Validate your ticket

 **Stamp your ticket before you use it**.
 If your ticket is not stamped, it's not valid.
-There are stamping machines on train platforms, and on trams and buses.
-Look for a yellow or red metal box, and insert your ticket in the slit.
+There are stamping machines on train platforms, and inside trams and buses.
+Look for a yellow or red metal box, and put your ticket in the slit.

 [![Validate german train ticket](/images/validate-german-train-ticket.jpg "Stamp your ticket to validate it")](/images/validate-german-train-ticket.jpg)

-If you buy the ticket on the bus or tram, it's already stamped.
+If you buy a ticket on the bus or tram, it's already stamped.
 Monthly passes are already stamped.[^4]

 **Digital tickets** are valid 1 minute after you buy them.[^3] Buy your ticket before you get on the train.